Code-Institute-Submissions/reversi-toroid/README.md

 4. Users may choose the board size.
 5. Design of the site can be made more artistic.
 Some animation and sound effects can be added.

 ## Technologies Used
 The project was written with HTML5, CSS3 and Javascript.\
 [jQuery](https://jquery.com/) was used to simplify event handling and HTML manipulation.

 ## Testing
 The site was designed to be used mainly on mobile phones with a small display.\
 It was tested on a laptop Lenovo ThinkPad (with different window widths from 330px to 1466px) and a mobile phone Motorola XT1941 4.

 Help button:
-* Click the Help button on the initial page and verify that the Help page opens in a new tab.
+* Click the Help button on the landing page and verify that the Help page opens in a new tab.

 Help page menu:
 * Click "About", "Rules", or "How to play" menu items and verify that the text moves so that the corresponding section gets to the top of the page.
 * Click a link to Wikipedia page about Reversi and verify that the Wikipedia page opens in a new tab.

 Restart button:
-* Click the Restart button on the initial page and verify that nothing happens.
+* Click the Restart button on the landing page and verify that nothing happens.
 * Click the Restart button when a game is played (at any stage) and verify that the page returns to the initial ("Welcome") state.

 "Start classic Reversi game" button: